-- (c) Participant eligibility.
-Eligible participants are limited to those with a household income at or below 185 percent of the current federal poverty level, or, if the utility applies individual LEAP benefits to offset the costs of the unaffordable portion of the participating customer's utility bill, the percent of the current federal poverty level set by the Colorado Department of Human Services, Division of Low-income Energy Assistance for eligibility in the LEAP program. - (I) Gas utilities may obtain federal annual poverty level income amounts based on household size on the Colorado Department of Human Services, Division of Low Income Energy Assistance website at https://sites.google.com/a/state.co.us/cdhs-leap/programeligibility. - (II) The utility shall obtain household income information from LEAP. - (III) If a participant's household income is \$0, the utility may establish a process that verifies income on a more frequent basis. - (IV) Program participants shall not be required to make payment on their utility account as a condition of entering into the program. - (d) Enrollment.
+(I) Gas utilities may obtain federal annual poverty level income amounts based on household size of the Colorado Department of Human Services, Division of Low Income Energy Assistance website at https://sites.google.com/a/state.co.us/cdhs-leap/program-eligibility.
+Formatted: par1, Keep lines together

+- (II) The utility shall obtain household income information from LEAP. - (III) If a participant's household income is \$0, the utility may establish a process that verifies income on a more frequent basis. - (IIIV) Program participants shall not be required to make payment on their utility account as a condition of entering into the program. - (d) Enrollment.
 Utilities shall be responsible for the methods by which participant enrollment in their approved low income program is obtained and sustained, however the utility should engage in enrollment processes that are efficient and attempt to maximize the potential benefits of participation in the low income program by low income customers. - (e) Payment plan. - (I) Participant payments for natural gas bills rendered to participants shall not exceed an affordable percentage of income payment.
 For accounts for which natural gas is the primary heating fuel, participant payments shall be no lower than two percent and not greater than three percent of the participant's household income. - (II) In the event that a primary heating fuel for any particular participant has been identified by LEAP, that determination shall be final. - (III) Notwithstanding the percentage of income limits established in subparagraph 4412(e)(I), a utility may establish minimum monthly payment amounts for participants with household income of \$0, provided that the participant's minimum payment for a natural gas account shall be no more than \$10.00 a month. - (IV) Full annual bill calculation.
 The utility shall be responsible for estimating a participant's full annual bill for the purpose of determining the unaffordable portion of the participant's full annual bill delivered as a fixed credit on the participant's monthly billing statement. - (V) Fixed credit benefit.
-The fixed credit shall be adjusted during a program year in the event that standard residential rates, including commodity or fuel charges change to the extent that the full annual bill at the new rates would differ from the full annual bill upon which the fixed credits are currently based by 25 percent or more.
+The fixed credit shall be adjusted during a program year in the event that standard residential rates, including commodity or fuel charges change to the extent that the full annual bill at the new rates would differ from the full annual bill upon which the fixed credits are currently based by 25 percent or more. - (VI) Levelized budget billing participation.
+A utility shall enroll participants in its levelized budget billing program as a condition of participation in the program.
+Should a participant fail to meet monthly bill obligations and be placed by a utility in its regular delinquent collection cycle, the utility may remove the participant from levelized budget billing in accordance with the utility's levelized budget billing tariff. - (VII) Arrearage credits.